Joel Tomkins: Return to Wigan

+Saracens (2011–14)

+At the end of the 2011 Super League season, Tomkins switched rugby codes after agreeing a £400,000 contract with Saracens, after a £250,000 release-fee was agreed with the Wigan Warriors.

+Tomkins played as an outside centre in rugby union, making his debut in a LV= Cup win over Worcester Warriors in January 2012, scoring two tries.
+He also scored on his Heineken Cup debut against Edinburgh at Murrayfield in October 2012, and played in the semi-final defeat to RC Toulon at Twickenham the following April.

-Wigan Warriors (return to rugby league 2014–18)
+Return to Wigan Warriors (2014–18)

 On 18 June 2014, the Wigan Warriors announced that they had re-signed Tomkins with immediate effect.

 He played in the 2014 Super League Grand Final defeat by St. Helens at Old Trafford.

 He played in the 2015 Super League Grand Final defeat by the Leeds Rhinos at Old Trafford.

-Tomkins was victorious with the Wigan outfit in the 2016 Super League Grand Final.
+Tomkins was victorious in his third consecutive grand final in 2016.
 He also claimed victory in the 2017 World Club Challenge, against the Cronulla-Sutherland Sharks by a score of 22–6.
 Tomkins' final game for the Wigan Warriors came in a 23–0 Challenge Cup quarter-final defeat on 2 June 2018, by the Warrington Wolves.

-On 4 June 2018, Tomkins was banned from playing for four-weeks and he was incidentally fined £10,000.
-After footage posted on Social Media went viral, of him abusing bar staff in a local Wigan public house whilst in the company of his brother Sam.
-Who was also fined £5,000, for his more limited-role in the incident.

-In light of his current situation with the whole incident, Tomkins himself tendered his resignation to Wigan Warriors' Rugby General Manager Kris Radlinski, which was accepted by all parties involved.
+On 4 June 2018, Tomkins was banned from playing for four weeks and fined £10,000, after footage posted on social media went viral of him abusing bar staff in a Wigan public house.
+His brother Sam was also fined £5,000 for his more limited role in the incident.
+Tomkins himself tendered his resignation to Wigan Warriors' Rugby General Manager Kris Radlinski, which was accepted by all parties involved.

-Hull Kingston Rovers (2018 – 2019)
+Hull Kingston Rovers (2018–19)

-Following his resignation from the Wigan Warriors, due to the club said to be, "considering his future" in the wake of his 4-week suspension and £10,000 fine.
-After footage posted on Social Media went viral, of him abusing bar staff in a local Wigan public house.

-It was revealed on 11 June 2018, that Tomkins had signed an 18-month contract to play for Hull Kingston Rovers at Craven Park until the end of the 2019 season.

-Hull Kingston Rovers managed to obtain his services despite interest from other rival Super League clubs.
+Following his resignation from Wigan, Tomkins signed an 18-month contract to play for Hull Kingston Rovers at Craven Park until the end of the 2019 seasom, despite interest from other rival Super League clubs.

 On 17 June 2018, Tomkins made his Hull Kingston Rovers' Super League début in a 24–24 draw, against the Castleford Tigers at the Mend-A-Hose Jungle.

 On 29 June 2018, Joel bagged his first try for Hull Kingston Rovers on his home début at Craven Park against the Huddersfield Giants, in a 37–10 Super League victory.

 It was revealed on 24 November 2018, that Tomkins had penned a new three-year contract extension to remain at Hull Kingston Rovers until at least the end of the 2021 rugby league season.

 It was revealed on 11 January 2019, that Joel was appointed as captain at Hull Kingston Rovers ahead of the start of the 2019 Super League season.

 In October 2019, he signed a two-year deal to join Catalans Dragons starting in 2020.